-We flew Scoot Airlines Singapore-Melbourne overnight flight TZ22 in early March.
-The flight pulled back from the bay at Singapore’s Changi Airport a couple of minutes after 12.40 am, arriving at Melbourne’s Tullamarine at the Australian Eastern Summer time of 11am. **Please note: Daylight saving ends in NSW, Victoria, Tasmania, ACT and South Australia on Sunday, 3rd April 2016 when clocks go back one hour at 3:00am.
+We flew Scoot Airlines Singapore-Melbourne overnight flight TZ22 in early March 2016.
+The flight pulled back from the bay at Singapore’s Changi Airport a couple of minutes after 12.40 am, arriving at Melbourne’s Tullamarine at the Australian Eastern Summer time of 11am. **Please note: Daylight saving ends in NSW, Victoria, Tasmania, ACT and South Australia the first Sunday in April, when clocks go back one hour at 3:00am.
 Daylight Saving starts again on the first weekend of October.

 Our return flight to Singapore took us out of Gold Coast airport in Queensland.